 Annual Property Tax is due for all properties (emlak vergisi) in Turkey.
-This tax differs between a 0.1% and 0.6% rate depending on where you own the property and the type of property.
-For example, if you own an apartment in Istanbul, you will be subject to the higher city tax of .2% calculated by the value of the property.
+This tax differs between a 0.1% and 0.6% rate depending on where you buy and the property type.
+For example, if you own an apartment in Istanbul, you will be subject to the higher city tax of .2%, calculated by the property’s value.
 The value is calculated based on nominal value and is calculated by the local council.
 The nominal value is usually less than the market value.

 * If the tax is not paid on time, the owner of the property pays a penalty fee of approximately 2.5 percent of the amount each month.

-Upon sale of property, owners are legally required to pay a property transfer tax, which is paid on the basis of the actual sale or purchase price of the property.
+Upon property sale, owners are legally required to pay a property transfer tax, which is paid based on the actual sale or purchase price of the property.
 The sum of approximately 1.5 percent of the value of the real estate needs to be paid by both parties on registration of the transaction at the Land Registry.
 Prime Property Turkey is here to help every step of the way.

 ● Property maintenance Fees